 Buenos Aires has a lot of pizza and pasta restaurants as there is a strong Italian influence.
 We looked at a couple of the menus but there were not many dairy/egg fee options.

-A famous dish in Peru is cerviche, which happens to be dairy and egg-free.
-This is raw fish prepared with lime juice which 'cooks' it.
+If you eat seafood, a famous dish in Peru is cerviche, which happens to be dairy and egg-free. is raw fish prepared with lime juice and the fish is 'cooked' by the acid.

 Watch out for...